monster-js/monster-js/docs/main-concept/props.md

 * **Accessing Props**:
     * Use `createProps(this)` to retrieve all props as an object.
     * Use `createProp(this, 'prop-name')` to access a specific prop directly.
-* **Reactive Updates**: If the parent’s state changes, the child component will automatically reflect those changes in the displayed props due to Weco JS’s reactive nature.
+* **Reactive Updates**: If the parent’s state changes, the child component will automatically reflect those changes in the displayed props due to Monster JS’s reactive nature.

 ## Benefits of Using Props